decenttaro/DiscordBOT-MVPList-/README.md

 Disclaimer:
-This will not work since Discord will changed the token when it goes to a different system.
+This will not work since Discord will change the token when it goes to a different system.
 Discord does this for security reasons.